 Night vision and motion detection

-Back then, video surveillance had to be monitored at all times and the cameras had to be swiveled to cover new areas.
-Even after digital recording was introduced, the projection of the footage was still limited to a nearby screen.
+Long gone are the days when video surveillance had to be monitored at all times and cameras had to be manually swiveled to cover new areas.